-Below are some helpful tips on how to best communicate with creators while you're navigating the platform and your first campaign!
+Below are some helpful tips on how to best communicate with creators while you're navigating the platform and your campaign!

 Stage 1: Campaign Launch